-The knowledge of undergraduate-level microeconomics is necessary.
-Compared to undergraduate-level microeconomics, graduate level microeconomics uses more mathematical methods and logical derivations of key results.
+Basic knowledge and understanding of undergraduate-level microeconomics is necessary.
+Compared to undergraduate-level microeconomics, microeconomics in graduate-level uses more mathematical methods and logical derivations of key results.
 Basic knowledge of Calculus, Linear Algebra and Probability Theory is required.

 You have to pass the math requirements (either math exam or business math course) in order to take the course.
-Although you've already passed the math exam, you are strongly recommended to take Business Mathematics if you find your mathematical background is not strong enough.
-If you do not have enough background in Economics or haven't learned Economics in your undergraduate, please talk to me.
+If you do not have enough background in Economics or haven't learned Economics in your undergraduate, please talk to the instructors.